squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 You will need [[http://www.perl.com/|Perl]] installed on your system.

 Each feature you choose to enable may also require additional libraries or tools to build.

+=== How do I cross-compile Squid ? ===

+Use the ./configure option '''--host''' to specify the cross-compilation tuplet for the machine which Squid will be installed on.
+The [[http://www.gnu.org/software/automake/manual/html_node/Cross_002dCompilation.html|autotools manual]] has some simple documentation for this and other cross-configuration options - in particular what they mean is a very useful detail to know.

+Additionally, Squid is created using several custom tools which are themselves created during the build process.
+This requires a C++ compiler to generate binaries which can run on the build platform.
+The '''HOSTCXX=''' parameter needs to be provided with the name or path to this compiler.

 === How do I apply a patch or a diff? ===